AwwalQuan/Deploy-Suricata-with-DevOps/README.md

 The setup guide here was fully tested on Ubuntu 20.04.

+The Terraform deployment script is sensor.tf, additional configuration for Terraform deployment is cloud_init.cfg, and the Ansible playbook is playbook.yml

 ## Running Terraform Script

 Install Terraform on Administrator system.
 Your laptop...